The 9 Best Patient Engagement Strategies

 Effective patient engagement is essential in healthcare.
 It lessens the stress and burden on healthcare providers while improving the patient’s overall health.
 Here are some of the benefits that engagement can provide:

-Reduces waste – Unengaged patients do not read flyers, pamphlets, or aftercare instructions.
-While you may provide them with medical supplies and materials to help with their treatment, there is a high chance of them ignoring instructions or not using the materials provided.
+• Reduces waste – Patients who are not engaged do not read educational materials, pamphlets, or aftercare instructions.
+While you may provide them with medical supplies and materials to help with their treatment, there is a high chance they will ignore instructions or not use the materials provided.
 The same information provided to engaged patients is used as intended and not wasted.

-Reduces Potentially Preventable Readmissions (PPR) – Unengaged patients do not follow aftercare instructions, and, as a result, they are at a higher risk of being readmitted within 30 days of being discharged.
+• Reduces Potentially Preventable Readmissions (PPR) – Unengaged patients do not follow aftercare instructions, and, as a result, they are at a higher risk of being readmitted within 30 days of being discharged from the hospital.

-Here are nine patient engagement strategies in healthcare that can help improve health outcomes.
+Here are ten patient engagement strategies in healthcare that can help improve health outcomes.

 1. Automate Patient Engagement